CAPO Award of Excellence Descriptions and Nomination Procedures

 • one letter of reference from individuals familiar with the nominee’s contributions.
 The letter of nomination will specifically state why the nominee is deserving of the award by providing evidence for how the individual has contributed to the enhancement of psychosocial oncology in Canada, through their scientific and research endeavors, clinical practice, or education or policy (depending on award they are being nominated for).

-• Complete nomination packages must be submitted ONLINE to the Chair(s) of the Awards Committee (c/o the CAPO office) by no later than April 12, 2024.
-Submit online using the following links depending on which Excellence award you are submitting a nomination for:
+• Dates to submit complete nomination packages for 2025 will be announced in late 2024.
+Once determined they must be submitted online the Chair(s) of the Awards Committee (c/o the CAPO office), using the following links depending on which Excellence award you are submitting a nomination for:

 • Nominations and supporting documentation can be submitted in either French or English.